atian25/redis-roadmap/README.md

 - Users can add and upvote items (features in the roadmap)
 - Users can enter their email addresses to be notified about the released items.

+## New Feature: Status Check Page

+We have introduced a new status check page that performs timed rounds to check the connectivity of several specified pages using TypeScript.
+This functionality is designed to help monitor the availability of key services and pages, ensuring they are accessible to users.
+The implementation leverages TypeScript for robust type-checking and error handling, enhancing the reliability of the status checks.

+The status page now displays connectivity results for timed rounds checking several specified websites using TypeScript.
+This update enhances our application by providing real-time visibility into the connectivity status of critical web services, ensuring our users have the most up-to-date information.

 ## Demo

 - [https://roadmap-redis.vercel.app/](https://roadmap-redis.vercel.app/)